National Insurance Company LimitedIncurred Claim Ratio - 96*

 National Mediclaim Plus Policy:

-The National Mediclaim Plus Policy offers a comprehensive coverage by going beyond traditional health covers.
+The National Mediclaim Plus Policy offers comprehensive coverage by going beyond traditional health covers.
 It offers protection against high health care costs and makes health care and related services easily accessible.
-The policy provides for pre-, post- and in-hospitalisation expenses and also includes cover for day care treatment.
+The policy provides for pre-, post- and in-hospitalisation expenses and also includes cover for daycare treatment.
 Expenses for allopathic, ayurvedic and homoeopathic treatment are payable up to the sum insured.

-The Parivar Mediclaim policy provides protection to families against the financial burden of treatment in hospitals for illnesses, diseases and accidental injuries.
+The Parivar Mediclaim policy protects families against the financial burden of treatment in hospitals for illnesses, diseases and accidental injuries.
 It is a floater policy where the entire family including the insured, his or her spouse and two dependent children are covered under a single floater sum insured.

 National Mediclaim Plus Policy: